alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### Research and analysis (sub-type)

-Use this for any research relevant to government policy.
+Use this for research documents relevant to government policy.
+The research is likely to be carried out within government.
+If the research has been carried out independently or commissioned from an outside source then it is probably an independent report (see below).

 #### Corporate report (sub-type)